 The STEM explorative will explore the aspects of Science, Technology, Engineering, and the use of Mathematics with hands-on and computer-based activities.
-Sub-topics may include, but are not limited to, sustainable farming/gardening, roller coaster physics, environmental concerns in our world and critical thinking and engineering in the 21st century.
+Sub-topics may include, but are not limited to, electrical circuits, simple motors, mechanical advantage of simple machines, environmental concerns in our world and critical thinking and engineering in the 21st century.